 - MacBook Air (Late 2008): 300 cycles

 We hope this is useful.
 Now, you know how to check current battery percentages, how many battery cycles your Mac has, and where to find that real-time data.
-Below are a few quick ways to improve the battery health of your Mac.
+Below are a few quick ways to improve the battery lifespan of your Mac.

 How to improve Mac battery health?

-1. Use Energy Saver mode
+1. Use Energy Saver mode and enable Optimized Charging

 macOS comes with a built-in feature aimed at prolonging battery health.
 Its name is Low Power Mode.
 It is designed to reduce the amount of power your Mac uses to save the battery.